Nigeria vs Egypt predictions: AFCON 2022 betting tips, odds and free bet

 The African giants may have Salah in their ranks, but the Super Eagles seem to have a better overall squad.

-We expect the Super Eagles to win with a +2 handicap.
+They’re favorites to win at 2/1 and we expect the Super Eagles to win with a +2 handicap.

-Back the bet365 welcome offer and get Bet Credits for Nigeria vs Egypt
+Back the Livescore Bet welcome offer and get Bet Credits for Nigeria vs Egypt

 Nigeria vs Egypt odds